ROCm/MIVisionX/amd_openvx_extensions/amd_winml/samples/README.md

 data modelLocation = scalar:STRING,FULL_PATH_TO\squeezenet\model.onnx:view,resultWindow
 ````

-* Add full path to the Labels.txt provided in this folder in line 34
+* Add full path to the data\Labels.txt provided in this folder in line 34
 ````
-data labelLocation = scalar:STRING,FULL_PATH_TO\Labels.txt
+data labelLocation = scalar:STRING,FULL_PATH_TO\data\Labels.txt
 ````

-### winML-Live.gdf - Live Inference using a camera
+### winML-live.gdf - Live Inference using a camera

 This sample is in [Graph Description Format](../../../utilities/runvx#amd-runvx) (gdf)

 #### usage
 ````
-runvx.exe -v -frames:LIVE winML-Live.gdf
+runvx.exe -frames:LIVE winML-live.gdf
 ````

 **NOTE:**
-Make the below changes in the `winML-Live.gdf` file to run the inference
+Make the below changes in the `winML-live.gdf` file to run the inference

 * Add full path to the SqueezeNet ONNX model downloaded in line 16
 ````
 data modelLocation = scalar:STRING,FULL_PATH_TO\squeezenet\model.onnx:view,resultWindow
 ````

-* Add full path to the Labels.txt provided in this folder in line 25
+* Add full path to the data\Labels.txt provided in this folder in line 25
 ````
-data labelLocation = scalar:STRING,FULL_PATH_TO\Labels.txt
+data labelLocation = scalar:STRING,FULL_PATH_TO\data\Labels.txt
 ````